-There are many reasons why this hypothesis should hold, the most obvious being that the world- wide web and email are currently entirely text based, implying that literacy is required in order to be able to actually use the Internet.
-Although there are some ongoing efforts to "vocalize" the Internet, such as Opera's text-to-speech engine3, it will be a long time before such programs, along with dictating software, will truly lessen the need for literacy.
+There are many reasons why this hypothesis should hold, the most obvious being that the World Wide Web and e-mail are currently entirely text-based, implying that literacy is required in order to be able to actually use the Internet.
+Although there are some ongoing efforts to "vocalize" the Internet, such as Opera's text-to-speech engine,2 it will be a long time before such programs, along with dictating software, will truly lessen the need for literacy.

-Another, perhaps less apparent reason supporting this hypothesis, is that academic institutions play an essential role in adopting new technology.
+Another, perhaps less apparent, reason supporting this hypothesis is that academic institutions play an essential role in adopting new technology.
 Indeed, schools were among the first institutions to heavily make use of the Internet, and in doing so introduced young people to this new form of media.
-Today, research and other important aspects of education rely on the use of the Internet, hence one can argue that education also promotes the adoption of the Internet in this sense.
+Today, research and other important aspects of education rely on the use of the Internet; hence, one can argue that education also promotes the adoption of the Internet in this sense.

-There are a couple of studies (Chinn and Fairlie 2004, Guillen and Suarez 2004) that attempt to analyze the effect of literacy and education on penetration rates, however in both, literacy does not end up being a significant variable.
-We believe that there are essentially two problems with using literacy as a variable: Firstly, the data is quite limited.
-In fact, in Guillen and Suarez's study the dataset decreased by a third when employing this variable.
-Secondly, literacy may not truly be enough to ensure that a person is actually able to use a computer.
+There are a couple of studies (Chinn and Fairlie 2004; Guillen and Suarez 2004) that attempt to analyze the effect of literacy and education on penetration rates; however, literacy does not end up being a significant variable in either.
+We believe that there are essentially two problems with using literacy as a variable.
+First, the data are quite limited.
+In fact, in Guillen and Suarez's study, the data set decreased by a third when employing this variable.
+Second, literacy may not truly be enough to ensure that a person is actually able to use a computer.
 It may be that some other measures such as years of schooling or enrollment statistics deliver a more complete picture.
-To circumvent these issues, this study employs Gross Tertiary Enrollment as a measure of education.
+To circumvent these issues, this study employs gross tertiary enrollment as a measure of education.